-In 2022/23, the OPCCN had a total commissioning budget of £3.647m, comprising:
+In 2023/24, the OPCCN had a total commissioning budget of $\pounds$ 4.264m, comprising:

-- OPCCN commissioning budget of £1.533m
+- OPCCN commissioning budget of £1.335m

-- Ministry of Justice funding stream of £1.533m, specifically for the commissioning of support services for victims of crime
+- Ministry of Justice funding stream of £1.742m, specifically for the commissioning of support services for victims of crime

-- Other Commissioning funding of £0.581m.
+- Other Commissioning funding of £1.187m.

-2. Impact of the Governance Arrangements on the Financial Statements of the PCC and Chief Constable employment and post-employment benefits, referred to later, this suggests that these balances should be shown on the PCC's Balance Sheet.
+2. Impact of the Governance Arrangements on the Financial Statements of the PCC and Chief Constable

 The International Accounting Standards Board framework states that assets, liabilities and reserves should be recognised when it is probable that any 'future' economic benefits associated with the item(s) will flow to, or from, the entity.
+The

-The PCC has responsibility for the finances of the whole Group and controls the assets, liabilities and reserves.
-With the exception of the liabilities for
+PCC has responsibility for the finances of the whole Group and controls the assets, liabilities and reserves.
+With the exception of the liabilities for employment and post-employment benefits, referred to later, this suggests that these balances should be shown on the PCC's Balance Sheet.